LMU-MSBA/Sony-Analytics-Hub/models/predictive_model.md

 AUC represents the area under the ROC curves and and quantifies the overall performance of the classifier across all threshold values.
 It is on a scale of 0-1, where higher values indicate better performance of the predicitve model.

 ## Using the Model for Prediction

+To use the model for prediction, we would need to create a function that allows for inputs to be made.
+There would be no preprocessing required, just an understanding of the features of the movie the model would be predicting categorized revenue for.